 \ref{compatcartierii} The first isomorphism is clear.
 The second one results from the fact that $nat:\O\rightarrow \Ga$ is epimorphic and the third one follows formally. \begin{flushright}$\square$\end{flushright}

-\begin{lem} \debrom \item The morphism $F^{(-/X^\s)}$ of \ref{defFrel} (in either the $\s$-big, big, small, crystalline or usual topoi setting) induces a morphism between the following (weak) endomorphisms of ringed topoi: This morphism is compatible with $p$, $\epsilon$, $f$, $\lambda$, $i$, $\phi$. \item The morphism $C^{-1}$ of \ref{defCinv} (in either the $\s$-big, big or small crystalline topoi setting) induces a morphism between the following (weak) endomorphisms of ringed topoi: This morphism is compatible with $p$, $\epsilon$, $f$. \finrom \end{lem} Proof.
+\begin{lem} \debrom \item The morphism $F^{(-/X^\s)}$ of Def. \ref{defFrel} (in either the $\s$-big, big, small, crystalline or usual topoi setting) induces a morphism between the following (weak) endomorphisms of ringed topoi: This morphism is functorial in $X^\s$ and compatible with $\pi$, $\epsilon$, $\lambda$, $i$, $\phi$. \item The morphism $C^{-1}$ of Lem.-Def. \ref{defCinv} (in either the $\s$-big, big or small crystalline topoi setting) induces a morphism between the following (weak) endomorphisms of ringed topoi: This morphism is functorial in $X^\s$ and compatible with $\pi$ and $\epsilon$. \finrom \end{lem} Proof.
 Left to the reader. \begin{flushright}$\square$\end{flushright}